alayoalex/data-science-ml-portfolio/notes/study-notes.md

 If you build a program that continues to accelerate with repeatable processes and reusable assets, keeps the C-suite informed and understanding of the big picture, and helps your team feel integrated and effective, then you can build a team that will make a major impact and deliver significant, measurable, results.

-#

 ## Notes from [Article: The First Rule of Machine Learning: Start without Machine Learning](https://eugeneyan.com/writing/first-rule-of-ml/)

-Applying machine learning effectively is tricky.
+Applying machine learning effectively is tricky

 - You need data.
 - You need a robust pipeline to support your data flows.
 - And most of all, you need high-quality labels.

 As a result, most of the time, my first iteration doesn’t involve machine learning at all.